 - Notification of the findings and disposition as recommended by the college dean/department or division head/program director or Vice-President of Human Resources shall be provided, confidentially, in writing, to both the complainant and the alleged offender.

 - The complainant or the alleged offender may appeal the decision of the college dean/department or division head/program director or Vice-President of Human Resources or Dean of Students.

 - All complaints and associated resolutions will be kept on file in the Office of the President in accordance to HLC/NCA accreditation requirements and in the Office of the Dean of Students when complaints/resolutions involve students.

 - A student's request for appeal must be submitted in writing to the President within 14 calendar days of the date of notification of findings.
 The President can designate the appropriate Vice President, Chief Academic Officer to review the case.

-- The appeal shall proceed according to the procedures stated in Appendix 2, Section 4 of this handbook.
+- The appeal shall proceed according to the procedures stated in section 1 of the student handbook.

 Protection Against Retaliation